-In accordance with the President's memorandum of April 29, 1994 (Government-to-Government Relations with Native American Tribal Governments; 59 FR 22951), Executive Order 13175 (Consultation and Coordination with Indian Tribal Governments), and the Department of the Interior's manual at 512 DM 2, we readily acknowledge our responsibility to communicate meaningfully with recognized Federal Tribes on a government-to-government basis.
-In accordance with Secretarial Order 3206 of June 5, 1997 (American Indian Tribal Rights, Federal-Tribal Trust Responsibilities, and the Endangered Species Act), we readily acknowledge our responsibilities to work directly with Tribes in developing programs for healthy ecosystems, to acknowledge that Tribal lands are not subject to the same controls as Federal public lands, to remain sensitive to Indian culture, and to make information available to Tribes.
-We solicited information from all of the Tribes within the entire range of the foothill-yellow-legged frog to inform the development of the SSA report, and we notified Tribes of our upcoming proposed listing determination.
-We also provided these Tribes the opportunity to review a draft of the SSA report and provide input prior to making our proposed determination on the status of the foothill yellow-legged frog, but we did not receive any responses.
-We will continue to coordinate with Tribal entities throughout the listing process for the foothill yellow-legged frog.
+In accordance with the President's memorandum of April 29, 1994 (Government-to-Government Relations with Native American Tribal Governments; 59 FR 22951), Executive Order 13175 (Consultation and Coordination with Indian Tribal Governments), and the Department of the Interior's manual at 512 DM 2, we readily acknowledge our responsibility to communicate meaningfully with federally recognized Tribes on a government-to-government basis.
+In accordance with Secretary's Order 3206 of June 5, 1997 (American Indian Tribal Rights, Federal-Tribal Trust Responsibilities, and the Endangered Species Act), we readily acknowledge our responsibilities to work directly with Tribes in developing programs for healthy ecosystems, to acknowledge that Tribal lands are not subject to the same controls as Federal public lands, to remain sensitive to Indian culture, and to make information available to Tribes.
+We solicited information from all of the Tribes within the entire range of the foothill yellow-legged frog to inform the development of the SSA report, and we notified Tribes of our proposed and this final listing determination.
+We also provided these Tribes the opportunity to review a draft of the SSA report and provide input prior to making our determination on the status of the foothill yellow-legged frog, but we did not receive any responses.
+We will continue to coordinate with Tribal entities throughout the recovery and critical habitat designation processes for the foothill yellow-legged frog.